 Matt Kasper and Daniel J. Weiss explain why the Strategic Energy Production Act is bad for Americans’ health and could raise prices due to increased oil and gas exports.

-Matthew Kasper is a Special Assistant for the Energy Policy team at American Progress.
+Matthew Kasper is a Research Assistant for the Energy Policy team at American Progress.
 In the fall of 2011 Matthew interned at CAP, providing research support for the Energy team, as well as writing blog posts for CAPAF’s ClimateProgress.org.
 Matthew also interned for Connecticut State Senator Steve Cassano during the 2011 progressive legislative session and […]

 Issue Brief Building the power infrastructure will enable growth and ultimately make our economy stronger, write Richard Caperton and Matt Kasper.